mwhite05/mum/README.md

 If you need to run a clean update and provide a new commit-ish then run: `mum update <commitish> clean` or `mum update "#<commitish>" clean`

+If you want to debug your installer scripts and processes, `mum update disableSync` (or `mum update ds`) is a handy command that skips all file copy, checkout, and clone operations that otherwise would have taken place.
+This allows you to modify your scripts without committing them for the purpose of testing and debugging.

 <h3 id="configuration">Configuration</h3>

 Configuration is optional.
 You only need a configuration file to do more advanced things such as: